Toronto is home to the world’s largest lake-powered cooling system. Here’s how it works.

 The system launched in 2004 with only a handful of customers in the city, but it now cools over 100 downtown buildings, ranging from City Hall and Toronto General Hospital to hotels and even a brewery.

-Enwave, the company that owns and operates Toronto’s DLWC, says the system already saves 90,000 kilowatt-hours of electricity use annually — roughly enough to power a town of 25,000.
+Enwave, the company that owns and operates Toronto’s DLWC, says the system already saves 90,000 mega-watt hours of electricity use annually — roughly enough to power a town of 25,000.
 It is so popular that the city has nearly reached capacity and recently committed to an expansion.

 “It’s a big investment,” said Carlyle Coutinho, president of Enwave, of the upcoming (CAD) $100 million project.
 But he said, “it would be challenging to keep growing commercially without increasing the baseload.”